-I seem to have turned a corner compositionally in 2016/17 – suddenly things I write sound *exactly* the way I want them to once I’ve finished them, instead of almost the way I want them to.
+I seem to have turned a corner compositionally in 2016/17 – suddenly things I write sound almost *exactly* the way I want them to once I’ve finished them, instead of mostly or kind of the way I want them to.
 Here’s a selection of pieces written in the last year or so – I hope you’ll agree.

 My #choirsagainstracism project has been essential to this – having something that I’m passionately angry about has been a massive creative force – and all the pieces written through that are free, so why not try them with your choir?